 Four Weeks for America Challenge is an exciting opportunity for MIT students to gain first hand experience of what it’s like to Teach for America.
-The MIT Public Service Center and Teach For America team up during IAP to offer MIT students an exciting challenge.
+The Priscilla King Gray Public Service Center and Teach For America team up during IAP to offer MIT students an exciting challenge.
 Students work with current Teach For America teachers and help them develop more innovative and exciting ways to teach science and math or work with a school district on data analysis or strategic planning.

 Freshman Urban Program is a freshman pre-orientation program that introduces students to MIT and the surrounding community through service activities and discussion of urban issues.
 Upperclassmen serve as FUP coordinators and counselors, planning and training for the program throughout the spring and summer, and leading FUP during the intensive five-day program.

 The FSILG&D Community Service Challenge is a challenge to MIT students to rally around their fraternities, sororities, independent living groups, and dorms to participate in community service and compete for the Service Cup.